-You may recall, I set a bit of a challenge for myself in July.
-It was completely personal, but the lessons transfer into my professional life in a big way.
-As a reminder, here were my goals for July:
+You may recall I set a bit of a challenge for myself in July.
+It was completely personal, but the lessons transferred into my professional life in a big way.
+As a reminder, here are my goals for July:

-And while you’ll have to take my word for it that I was successful on the eating and drinking elements, here’s the proof that those rings got closed, every day in July.
-Which really was the most challenging part for me.
+And while you’ll have to take my word for it that I was successful on the eating and drinking elements, here’s the proof that those rings got closed every day in July.
+Which was the most challenging part for me.

 However, I will tell you that receiving the “all your rings have closed!” message on one’s Apple Watch is addicting.
 Just the sight of those swirling rings is enough to have me doing jumping jacks or a few minutes on the rower before bed to get that last…ring…closed…

-And if you’ll forgive one, teensy humble-brag, here are my July results — right here in black and white.
+And if you’ll forgive one teensy humble-brag, here are my July results in black and white.
 For July: 33 workouts in 31 days, for a total workout time of 1 Day, 6 Hours, 49 Minutes, and 40 Seconds; a total of 87.93 miles run (plus some hiking, walking, and yoga thrown in), and a total of 10,882 calories burned.
-Compare this to the two previous months, when I was just fitting workouts in when they were convenient, instead of making them a priority.
+Compare this to the two previous months, when I was just fitting workouts in when they were convenient instead of making them a priority.

 Now it’s August (officially — hooray!): I have a few new goals to tackle this month, so here’s what I learned from July and how I’m putting those things into practice for August.

 It takes a lot longer to truly create a habit.
 Exercising every day is not yet a habit for me, but it has become, let’s say, an expectation.
 I wake up in the morning expecting to exercise that day.
-I have put my regular workouts in my calendar, so that I know when they must be done (to stay on my training schedule) and on the “off-days,” I still expect to have to work in enough activity to close those rings.
+I have put my regular workouts in my calendar so that I know when they must be done (to stay on my training schedule), and on the “off-days,” I still expect to have to work in enough activity to close those rings.
 I don’t have the expectation, however, that exercising will just come naturally to me.
-Just as I don’t have the expectation that my marketing efforts for my business will just come naturally or happen on their own, without sufficient planning ahead and effort.
+Just as I don’t expect my marketing efforts for my business will just come naturally or happen on their own without sufficient planning and effort.
 (More about that below.)

 I hear a lot from other REALTORS® that the concept of time-blocking can be tough to commit to in our world.
 Things just happen in our business — client crises, from minor to major, can pop up and require our attention at times that we might have blocked off for something else.
 My 9 AM run may be thwarted by a last-minute issue with a closing that’s supposed to happen later that day, and my 7 PM yoga class may be put on hold for a buyer whose dream house has just come on the market.
 So while I may not be able to block times on my calendar, I can schedule what I need to do that day and slot it in when it works.
 My 9 AM run may turn into a 2 PM run; my 7 PM yoga class may turn into yoga in my bedroom to an instructor on YouTube rather than at my local yoga studio.
 It can be done, but maybe not always on my schedule, but as long as I’m getting it done, that’s okay.

-As a result, my calendar is a combination of firmly-scheduled appointments and an additional checklist of scheduled items that need to get done that day, at some point, when time allows.
+As a result, my calendar combines firmly-scheduled appointments and an additional checklist of scheduled items that need to get done that day at some point when time allows.
 This works for me.
-If you find time-blocking to be a challenge for you (and when something doesn’t work for you, it can be more difficult to commit to), then my suggestion is to find what works for you.
-July was instrumental in solidifying for me what works, what doesn’t, and what’s the best way for me to create good habits, both personally and professionally.
+If you find time-blocking challenging (and when something doesn’t work for you, it can be more difficult to commit to), then my suggestion is to find what works for you.
+July was instrumental in solidifying what works, what doesn’t, and what’s the best way for me to create good habits, both personally and professionally.
 Don’t take what works for someone else as gospel — find what works for you and put it into practice.
 Get creative.
 Explore the possibilities.
 Then stick to it.

-I found myself in July doing the thing that a lot of people do in January with their newly-formed New Year’s Resolutions.
+I found myself doing the thing that many people do in January with their newly-formed New Year’s Resolutions in July.
 July was more freeing — the pressure of the new year wasn’t there; the constant barrage of the goals and plans of others weren’t splashed across social media.
-Believe it or not, choosing July was somewhat random — I chose it not based on the articles below (which confirm my decision 33 days after I made it) which argue that January is the worst time to make resolutions — and my July Rules were really just that: Resolutions.
-I based my decision on when it made the most sense for me — contributing factors were that I had a very light travel schedule (my second lightest of the year) and it was not my birthday month.
-Mot so scientific reasons for choosing July, but hey!
+Believe it or not, choosing July was somewhat random — I chose it not based on the articles below (which confirm my decision 33 days after I made it), which argue that January is the worst time to make resolutions — and my July Rules were just that: Resolutions.
+I based my decision on when it made the most sense for me — contributing factors were that I had a very light travel schedule (my second lightest of the year), and it was not my birthday month.
+Not so scientific reasons for choosing July, but hey!
 It worked!
 The lesson here (again): do what works for you.